ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 If you have a look to the `get_field_definitions()`, you will recognize that a dictionary `r` is generated.
 This dictionary contains all relevant information that tells the testing routine how the test data should be generated.

 The most recent list of supported variables is provided within the `dummydata` package.
-Please have a look `here <https://github.com/pygeo/dummydata/blob/master/dummydata/meta.py#L7>`_ if you want to check which variables are supported.
+Please have a look `there <https://github.com/pygeo/dummydata/blob/master/dummydata/meta.py#L7>`_ if you want to check which variables are supported.

 Examples for variables definitions::